viken33/CodBets/README.md

 ```
 This will deploy the contract locally.
 For the backend service you can use a script called codservice.js.
-First we need to generate a mnemonic to use as deployer
+First we need to generate a mnemonic to use as deployer:

 ```bash
 yarn generate

 ```
-then we ran the service:
+then we run the backend service:

 ```bash
 yarn cod